...

 Statistics gathered by the Information Commissioner’s Office (ICO) demonstrate the impact on different sectors.
 (The ICO is an independent body that enforces data protection legislation in the UK.)

-In the final financial quarter of 2021/22, there was an overall total of 2,172 data breaches.
-1,696 of these were non-cyber security incidents.
-476 were cyber security incidents.
+In the first financial quarter of 2025, there was an overall total of 3,081 data breaches.
+75% of which were non-cyber security incidents.
+There was an increase of 4% in the number of data breaches from 2024.

 Unauthorised access is one of the ways that a data breach could occur.
-The statistics show that there were 229 breaches of data due to unauthorised access.
+The statistics show that 11% of the data breaches were due to unauthorised access.

 How Do I Claim If My Employer Breached My Data?